 They nursed their drinks in silence after that.
 Dean had disappeared somewhere along the way as, coincidentally, had Pam, and he finally showed up a while later, flushed and grinning, to ask Sam if he was ready to go.
 Sam rolled his eyes with affection, gave Cathy a glance that said brothers!, and levered himself up from the sofa.

 Dean watched him critically a moment.
 Then he surprised Cathy by leaning over and giving her a surprisingly chaste kiss on the cheek.
 The two Winchesters walked out without another word, Sam not looking back, and Cathy wondered if she'd see either of them again.

 She did.
 Less than a month later, in a Palo Alto graveyard.

 She came alone with flowers, just to talk.
-Right before the gates closed for the evening, because she figured the Moores would have been by earlier that day, six-month anniversary of their daughter's death and all.
+Right before the gates closed for the evening, because she figured the Moores would have been by earlier that day, seven-month anniversary of their daughter's death and all.
 Cathy didn't really want to socialize, just to say hi.
 It'd been a long time.

 Two other people were already there.

 It took her a moment to realize who and what she was seeing.
 Sam was kneeling on the ground, or at least, she was pretty sure it was Sam from the hair and the build.
 It was a little hard to tell considering he had his face buried in the shoulder of the figure crouched beside him.
 She recognized the short-cropped blond and the leather jacket spread over Sam's shoulders.
 Dean.

 She stopped, hanging back a little, just out of sight.